 Meanwhile, LSU Law School Professor John Baker has written a paper (available here) discussing the administration of the settlement fund in the BP Horizon oil spill.
 In that matter, BP asserts that the fund administrator is awarding damages to plaintiffs who were not harmed by the oil spill, and BP seeks relief in the Court.
 Later the week of November 10, the Court is expected to consider a cert grant in this important case.

-Prof. Tom W. Bell, Professor of Law, Chapman University School of Law
+Prof. Jonathan H. Adler, Johan Verheij Memorial Professor of Law, Case Western Reserve University School of Law

-Prof. John S. Baker, Jr., Visiting Professor, Georgetown University Law Center, and Professor Emeritus, Louisiana State University Law School
+Prof. John S. Baker, Jr., Visiting Professor, Georgetown University Law Center and Professor Emeritus, LSU Law School

 At issue in Yates v.
 United States is the "anti-shredding" provision of the Sarbanes-Oxley Act which makes it a federal crime if one “knowingly alters, destroys, mutilates, conceals, covers up, falsifies, or makes a false entry in any record, document, or tangible object” with the intent to impede or obstruct a federal criminal investigation.
 John Yates was criminally prosecuted because he allegedly destroyed three fish that were too small to be caught legally.
 According to Mr. Yates, his prosecution was improper because he could not have had fair notice that a fish would be considered a “tangible object."
 Our expert attended the oral arguments and offered his impressions to a live Teleforum audience.

 In 2012 and 2013, Indiana and Michigan, respectively, passed Right to Work laws covering both public and private sector employees.
 Wisconsin (2012) passed Act 10, which created Right to Work protections for most public employees and limited many aspects of public sector bargaining.